 “Just DON’T do it,” I remember telling interpreter trainees back in 2009, when I was cutting my teeth as an interpreter trainer.
 “Don’t EVER be alone with the patient.”

 Anyone (including my former trainer self) who imagines that interpreting is this mechanical, this robotic, and that the environment is this much under the interpreter’s control is either not a working interpreter, or used to be an interpreter and has conveniently forgotten all about the realities of interpreting, for their own convenience as a trainer: It’s easier to demand that trainees meet unreachable standards and scare them to death of being along with patients than it is to talk about WHY it’s not ideal to be alone with a patient, and what to do when it happens.

 The important thing is to not set unreasonable standards.
 What happens when we insist interpreters never be alone with a patient, and then they find themselves alone with the patient?
-They inevitably will cross way over the line, since there’s just being alone with the patient and not being alone with the patient.
+They inevitably will cross way over the line, since there’s just two possible scenarios we’ve established: Being alone with the patient (good) and not being alone with the patient (bad).
 But what happens when we explain what the issues are, and what they can do when they do find themselves alone with the patient?
 This changes the conversation into something useful.

 Let’s tackle this first: What really is the problem with being alone with the patient?
 Because it’s problematic, but we have to know how to talk about it.
 There’s no standard of practice that says Don’t Be Alone With the Patient.
 But there are few ethical principles that can be applied here.

 First: Confidentiality.
 The easiest way to not be exposed to confidential information when there’s nobody there to interpret it to, is to not be alone with the patient telling you all about his medical history.
 Worse, the patient tells you a “secret”, and then tells you not to tell the doctor.